sabbelasichon/typo3-rector/docs/best_practice_guide.md

 Depending on the amount of version steps you should add the ClassAliasMap as mentioned above for e.g. v8 if you're going from v8 to v10 directly.

-Once again you add you're wanted/needed rulesets that should be separated by version.
+Once again, you add your wanted/needed rulesets that should be separated by version.
-It also comes in handy to divide between TCA and TYPO3 changes AND/OR you're packages.
+It also comes in handy to divide between TCA and TYPO3 changes AND/OR your packages.

 **The TYPO3 sets always include the TCA sets!**